 Giant cell arteritis (GCA) is a granulomatous vasculitis of large and medium-sized arteries.
 It primarily affects branches of the external carotid artery, and it is the most common form of systemic vasculitis in adults.
 GCA typically occurs in people 50 years of age or older and is more common in women.
 Symptoms of polymyalgia rheumatica are frequently present.
 The most common serious consequence of GCA is irreversible loss of vision due to optic nerve ischemia.
 GCA is sometimes also referred to as temporal arteritis, cranial arteritis, or granulomatous arteritis.

 Mayo Clinic College of Medicine

-KJW’s employer receives payments from Eli Lilly and GlaxoSmithKline for his role as investigator in giant cell arteritis clinical trials.
-KJW has conducted consulting work for Sanofi.
+KJW’s employer receives payments from Eli Lilly and Kiniksa for his role as investigator in giant cell arteritis clinical trials.
+KJW has conducted consulting work for Sanofi, and received compensation from Roche/Genentech for lecturing.
 KJW is an author of a number of references cited in this topic.

 Professor of Rheumatology

 GH declares that he has no competing interests.